 In 1997, after earning a bachelor of science degree at the Tehran University, Behjat immigrated to Canada to pursue a master’s and PhD in electrical engineering at the University of Waterloo in Ontario.
 She headed west in 2002 to join the faculty at Schulich’s Department of Electrical and Computer Engineering.

 As an accomplished university researcher, she designs faster and more power-efficient computer circuits.
 As a professor, she guides undergraduate and graduate students, empowering them to explore—and cultivate—new ideas.

 “It’s very rewarding to get students excited not only about what they’re studying, but thinking about how they can make a positive impact in the world,” says Behjat.

 As a champion of diversity, Behjat is making her own impact.

 Through math and science outreach at elementary schools, she has helped girls envision a future in engineering.
-She’s taught coding to female high school students.
-She organizes annual trips for female university students to the Grace Hopper Celebration of Women in Computing conference.
-She helped start a leadership program for female graduate students, giving them the skills to succeed in a male-dominated industry.
+She’s taught coding to high school students.
+She organizes annual trips for university students to the Grace Hopper Celebration of Women in Computing conference.
+She helped start a leadership program for women graduate students, giving them the skills to succeed in an industry dominated by men.

-Behjat (back row, centre) organizes annual trips for U of C female engineering students to attend the Grace Hopper Celebration of Women in Computing conference.
+Behjat (back row, centre) organizes annual trips for U of C women engineering students to attend the Grace Hopper Celebration of Women in Computing conference.